 - Must have a medically recognized condition that prevents them from performing the basic activities of work and/or have a particular medical problem so severe that, by virtue of having the condition, they simply cannot work and are thus considered disabled;

 - Cannot have the functional capacity to return to any previous work they’ve learned to do in 15 years prior to filing the claim; and

 - Must (via a hearing in front of an Administrative Law Judge) demonstrate that they cannot do any other work (while taking into consideration the person’s functional capacity, age, education, and work experience).

-The law defines disability as the inability to perform any substantial gainful activity due to any medically determinable physical or mental impairment (an impairment that results from anatomical, physiological, or psychological abnormalities which can be demonstrated by medically acceptable clinical and laboratory diagnostic techniques; a physical or mental impairment must be demonstrated by medical evidence which consists of symptoms, signs, and laboratory findings) which is expected to last for a continuous period of no less than 12 months or result in death.
+The law defines disability as the inability to perform any substantial gainful activity due to any medically determinable physical or mental impairment (an impairment that results from anatomical, physiological, or psychological abnormalities that can be demonstrated by medically acceptable clinical and laboratory diagnostic techniques; a physical or mental impairment must be demonstrated by medical evidence which consists of symptoms, signs, and laboratory findings) which is expected to last for a continuous period of no less than 12 months or result in death.

 It is also important to note that, in order to qualify for Social Security disability, you need to have recent work credits within your Social Security account.
 This typically means having worked and earned 20 credits in the 10 years prior to becoming disabled.

 Disability Determinations Services (DDS) is the state agency in Louisiana responsible for determining if an

 individual is disabled within the Title II and Title XVI requirements of the Social Security Act.
 The Act provides both Disability Insurance Benefits and Supplemental Security Income under Title XVI.